UNTV: UNTV News and Rescue/Public Service (2016 to present)

 On July 18, 2016, UNTV Life underwent a major rebranding and rebranded to a global news and rescue company known as UNTV News and Rescue.
 The network meanwhile retained its long-time slogan, "Your Public Service Channel".
 After the refresh, its programs were classified into two programming blocks, UNTV News and Rescue and UNTV Public Service.
-The News and Rescue block is composed of newscasts such as Ito Ang Balita, UNTV Central News (C-News) and Why News and rescue-oriented program 911-UNTV.
+The News and Rescue block is composed of newscasts such as Ito Ang Balita, UNTV Central News (UNTV C-News) and Why News and rescue-oriented program 911-UNTV.
 The Public Service block consists of public service and informative programs, including the network's newest public service program Serbisyong Bayanihan, religious programs like Ang Dating Daan and Itanong Mo Kay Soriano and entertainment and sports-oriented shows like ASOP Music Festival and UNTV Cup.

 On August 19, 2019, UNTV has migrated to high-definition television broadcast.
-However, selected programs like Ang Dating Daan and Itanong Mo kay Soriano still use a 4:3 aspect ratio, but stretched in an anamorphic 16:9 widescreen format.
+However, selected programs like Ang Dating Daan and Itanong Mo Kay Soriano still use a 4:3 aspect ratio, but stretched in an anamorphic 16:9 widescreen format.

 As it needs more space, while waiting for the completion of the UNTV Broadcast Center, the station transferred its studios and production facilities to the La Verdad Christian College Building in Caloocan.

 COVID-19 pandemic

 As the world faces the global challenges brought about by the COVID-19 pandemic, from March 16 to July 31, 2020, UNTV launched new slogans, "We serve the people, we give glory to God" for English-language newscasts, and the slogan "Diyos ang aming sandigan, serbisyo publiko ang aming pinahahalagahan" (God is our support, public service is what we value) for Tagalog newscasts.

 During the Luzon-wide ECQ, UNTV pioneered purely remote, live online shows on Philippine television.
 Its morning program Good Morning Kuya went live on March 17, 2020, with all of its hosts at home and online.
 This is duplicated in all of UNTV's news programs.

 On April 8, 2020, UNTV aired the remote broadcast of Serbisyong Bayanihan hosted by UNTV-BMPI President and CEO Kuya Daniel Razon, live from a makeshift studio at his residence.
 The public service program caters to help those affected by the COVID-19 pandemic and educates the audience with updates about health protocols and announcements from authorities, including reports from UNTV's international correspondents.
 It also served to carry out small acts of kindness and opened direct access to government agencies and officials.

 Also during the COVID-19 pandemic, UNTV launched its telemedicine platform for free medical consultations dubbed as UNTV Digital Clinic for outpatient, non-emergency cases.

-On October 8, 2020, UNTV and Members Church of God International inaugurated a free service, quarantine facility in the City of Malolos, province of Bulacan for probable and mild cases of coronavirus disease (COVID-19).
+On October 8, 2020, UNTV and Members Church of God International inaugurated a free-service, quarantine facility in the City of Malolos, province of Bulacan for probable and mild cases of coronavirus disease (COVID-19).
 The health facility has 32 individual isolation rooms manned by full-time doctors, nurses, and non-medical personnel to assist the patients.